ShadowsAdi/CSGORemake/README.md

 All cvars can be found in ...amxmodx/configs/plugins/csgor/csgo_remake.cfg.
 This file will be created automatically after mod is installed and running.

 ## Features
-nVault data saving ( Data can't be lost ).
+nVault and MySQL data saving.

 Maxmimum skin amount is 441.